JeremiShane/Getting-and-Cleaning-Data/README.md

 Step 3 and 4 are carried out with the group of test set data frames in a similar fashion.

 #### 5. Merge the training and the test sets to create one data set
-Then the train and test data sets, that have exactly the same columns, are combined with rbind().
+Then the train and test data sets, that have exactly the same columns, are combined with rbind()

 ```R
 data_tidy <- rbind(data_train_select,data_test_select)